AmhedVargas/piRNAi-DB/README.md

 # piRNAi-DB: A collection of *C.elegans* piRNA interference (piRNAi) targets
 Piwi-interacting RNAs, or simply piRNAs, are a class of small RNAs (21 nucleotides long) that are active in the germline and aid to the regulation of gene expression.
 One of the mechanisms by which they can perfom this control is by targeting cytosolic mRNA transcripts.
-While it remains unclear which are the precise rules governing this targeting [[1](https://science.sciencemag.org/content/359/6375/587),[2](https://www.sciencedirect.com/science/article/pii/S009286741830117X)], it's quite clear that the targeting occurs by means Watson-Crick pairing and, therefore, we can assume that by altering the sequence of the piRNAs we can change their targets; indeed this have been accomplished in *C. elegans* trhough a novel method denominated piRNA interfence (piRNAi).
+While it remains unclear which are the precise rules governing this targeting [[1](https://science.sciencemag.org/content/359/6375/587),[2](https://www.sciencedirect.com/science/article/pii/S009286741830117X)], it's quite clear that the targeting occurs by means Watson-Crick pairing and, therefore, we can assume that by altering the sequence of the piRNAs we can change their targets.
+Indeed this is the basis for a novel method of germline-specific gene regulation in *C. elegans* denominated piRNA interfence (piRNAi).

 This repository contains custom scripts used to find 20-mer sub-sequences of *C. elegans* and *C. briggsae* transcripts that can be used as targets for piRNAi.
 These sequences follow the guidelines required for piRNAi targeting, those being: